sathishrvijay/Kaggle-HumanVsRobot/README.md

 - Overall, Random Forests, Extra Trees and Gradient Boosted Trees proved to be the best performing classifiers
 - Since ROC AUC was evaluation metric, add scoring = 'roc_auc' to GridSearchCV made all the difference in fine tuning params
 - Using cv = 5 or 8 in GridSearchCV instead of default 3 increased the robustness of CV score (less prone to overfitting)
+- Using Stratified CV was important because of the skewed positive class to create balanced CV folds

 ### Feature engineering
 - Used a combination of counts, means, stddev, max, median of various features from the bids data for feature engineering, and merchandise